lazervel/path/README.md

 ## Documentation

-Feel free to customize it with specific details relevant to your documentation click [Documentation](https://github.com/lazervel/path/wiki)
+Feel free to customize it with specific details relevant to your documentation! click [Documentation](https://github.com/lazervel/path/wiki)